NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 (b) The cell wall gives structure to the cell and protects it from injuries.
 It also helps with lining all the contents of the cell together.

-(c) Smooth ER helps in the synthesizing of protein, lipids and carbohydrates.
+(c) Smooth ER helps in the synthesis of lipids and carbohydrates.
 It also helps in drug detoxification and regulating calcium concentration.

 (d) It is a primary site for the formation of glycolipids and glycoproteins.
 It also plays a vital role during cell division through the formation of cell plates.